Search our site:

 2 cups all-purpose flour

 In a bowl, combine the flour and sugar; cut in butter until the mixture resembles coarse crumbs.
-Press into a greased 13 x 9 inch baking pan.
-Bake at 350°F for 10 minutes.
+Press into a greased 13-inch x 9-inch baking pan.
+Bake at 350 degrees for 10 minutes.
 Meanwhile, for filling, combine sugar and flour in a bowl.
 Whisk in cream and eggs.
 Stir in the rhubarb.
 Pour over crust.
-Bake at 350°F for 40-45 minutes or until custard is set.
+Bake at 350 degrees for 40-45 minutes or until custard is set.
 Cool.
 For topping, beat cream cheese, sugar and vanilla until smooth; fold in whipped cream.
 Spread over top.
 Cover and chill.
 Cut into bars.
 Store in the refrigerator.
 Yield: 3 dozen.

 Strawberry Rhubarb Sauce

 2 1/2 cups chopped fresh or frozen rhubarb (1-inch pieces)